Ohio restaurant to be featured on ‘America’s Best Restaurants’ - NewsBreak

 COAL GROVE, OH (WOWK) – A national media and marketing company is focusing on an Ohio Mom-and-Pop restaurant.

 “We have community nominations, and a lot of people from Ironton recommended this place,” said Luis Rivera of America’s Best Restaurants.
 “Nominated this place, that they wanted us to come here.
 That’s how we found out about Coal Grove Freezette.
-“New Miami high school coach pleads guilty to sexual contact charges with a student
+“Dayton superintendent named top in Ohio

 The owners say they are thrilled to be showcased.